 Mostly, this will happen when the mechanical penetration is not yet marked on the plywood of formwork, so the delay in marking the mechanical openings/penetrations on the slab by the mechanical team, the more chance to cut these electrical conduits which are passing at the same location of these penetrations and are not rerouted.

-In all cases, the best solution for this mistake is to mark and directly provide block-outs using plywood wooden boxes or (Sleeves) of all the mechanical & electrical penetrations in the slab, this is before starting the installation of the electrical conduits.
+In all cases, the best solution for this mistake is to mark and directly provide block-outs using plywood wooden boxes or (Sleeves) of all the mechanical & electrical penetrations in the slab.
+This is before starting the installation of the electrical conduits.

 This is shown in photo no. 7